 I've noticed that I become more efficient if I have less time.

-Think for a moment and identify the kinds of commitment that might compete with study time in your life.
-Then read the comment.
+Think about your daily life and identify the kinds of commitments that might compete with study time.
+Make some notes about these in the text area provided.
+Then read the feedback.

-To study effectively you will need to set aside specific periods of time for it.
-This means that you will need to decide when you are going to study independently and how you will balance this with other commitments such as timetabled lectures and weekly shopping trips.
-Some compromises may be necessary, and this is where you will need to strike a fine balance: sacrificing social commitments completely, for example, is not a good idea for your general well-being.
-Neither is studying all the time a good idea, as you will tend to work less effectively if you never take time to relax.
+To study effectively you will need to set aside specific periods of time for independent study as well as attending timetabled classes and lectures.
+You will need to decide when you are going to study independently and how you will balance this with commitments such as weekly shopping trips.
+Some compromises may be necessary but it is also not a good idea to study all of the time, as you will tend to work less effectively if you never take time to relax.

-Use the weekly time-planning chart below to plan your activities for one week, taking into consideration your study tasks and any other commitments.
-Open the chart and complete it, thinking about the following questions as you do so:
+Complete the weekly time-planning chart below with your own activities for one week, taking into consideration your study tasks and any other commitments.
+Open the help section first if you would like to review what to include.
+Then read the feedback.

-Weekly time-planning chart (Word doc, 29KB).
+Weekly planning chart (doc, 28KB).
 You may wish to print this document.